michac789/Buying-Frenzy-Backend/README.md

 2. Install all dependencies with `yarn install`

-3. Run database using docker with the command `docker compose up db` (by default setup at port 5432)
+3. Run database using docker with the command `docker compose up db` (by default setup at port 5432), please change the database connection on `src/model/model.service.ts` to use the ones in Docker and not the production database

 4. Install prisma cli, then you can type `npx prisma migrate dev` to makemigrations and migrate changes to the database